kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/metrics.md

 To change `PrometheusMeterRegistry` configuration, add a `PrometheusMeterRegistryInitializer` to the container.
 The initializer receives the created registry before standard system metrics are registered, so it can add common tags, `MeterFilter`, renaming rules, or custom `PrometheusMeterRegistry` settings.
+All initializers found in the container are applied in sequence, each receiving the result of the previous one.

 **Important**, `PrometheusMeterRegistryInitializer` is applied only once when the application is initialized.